apache/flink/docs/setup/config.md

 - `blob.fetch.num-concurrent`: The number concurrent BLOB fetches (such as JAR file downloads) that the JobManager serves (DEFAULT: **50**).
 - `blob.fetch.backlog`: The maximum number of queued BLOB fetches (such as JAR file downloads) that the JobManager allows (DEFAULT: **1000**).
 - `task.cancellation-interval`: Time interval between two successive task cancellation attempts in milliseconds (DEFAULT: **30000**).
+- `taskmanager.quarantine-monitor.enable`: Whether a quarantine monitor, which shuts the actor system down in case of quarantining, shall be started with each TaskManager.
+(DEFAULT: **false**)

 ### Distributed Coordination (via Akka)